matthewshan/Boilerplate-Discord-Bot/README.md

 pip install aiohttp
 pip install websockets

-# How to run on Linux:
+# How to run on Linux/Mac:

 ```bash
 cd Boilerplate-Discord-Bot